 The federal government is still shut down.
 Here's what that means across the country

-The federal government shutdown continues and Republicans and Democrats appear no closer to an agreement to end it.
+The federal government shutdown has dragged into another week, and Republicans and Democrats appear no closer to ending it.

-Many federal employees have now missed the first full paycheck since the shutdown began on Oct.1.
-By law federal workers are supposed to get back pay once the shutdown ends, but the White House has tried to cast doubt on that.
+Many federal workers have missed paychecks, including air traffic controllers, who are working unpaid.

-And in just a few days, tens of millions of people are at risk of losing federal food and nutrition benefits as a result of the ongoing stalemate — including the nearly 42 million people who rely on the Supplemental Nutrition Assistance Program, or SNAP, previously known as food stamps.
+The impacts of the shutdown could soon get worse.
+That's because a number of federal programs are set to run out of money on Nov.
+1. If that happens, tens of millions of people would lose federal food and nutrition benefits like Supplemental Nutrition Assistance Program, or SNAP, previously known as food stamps.

+Also set to run out of funding are some Head Start programs, early-learning centers for low-income families, that serve more than 65,000 children nationwide.

+Read more about how food banks are bracing for SNAP funding to lapse

 The Agriculture Department says it will reopen about 2,100 county offices despite the government shutdown to help farmers get access to $3 billion of aid.
 At the same time many American farmers say the Trump administration's trade policies have them on the brink.